The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Introduction

 The scalar complex Klein-Gordon field is encompassed by simply taking $\CC$ as canonical fiber of $\E$ and using the trivial {\em positive} scalar product.

 The requirements on the bi-distributions $\Lambda_2^\pm$ are, where $\G_\N$ is the {\em causal propagator} of $\N$,

-The second part of (1) corresponds to the \emph{canonical commutations relations}, while condition~(2) is the \emph{positivity} requirement on two-functions.
+The second part of (1) corresponds to the \emph{canonical commutations relations}, the first part is the "on-shell" condition, while condition~(2) is the \emph{positivity} requirement on two-functions.
 Then, the {\em Gelfand--Naimark--Segal construction} gives rise to a $*$-representation of $\mathcal{A}_g$ in terms of densely defined operators in a Hilbert space which, as a consequence of the above requirements (1) and (2) and the Wick rule, is a Fock space.
 Here $\omega$ is the expectation value referred to vacuum state and the action of the image of the representation on the vacuum state produces the dense invariant domain of the representation itself.
-Requirement (3) is the celebrated \emph{Hadamard condition} which ensures the correct short-distance behavior of the $n$-point functions of the field.
+Requirement (3) is the celebrated \emph{Hadamard condition} (also known as the {\em microlocal spectrum condition}) which ensures the correct short-distance behavior of the $n$-point functions of the field.
 This condition has a long history which can be traced back to \cite{FSW}, passing to \cite{KW} and \cite{Rad1,Rad2} (see \cite{IgorValter} for a review).
 It plays a crucial role in various contexts of quantum field theory in curved spacetime.
 In particular, but not only, in perturbative renormalization and semiclassical quantum gravity.
-More recently, G\'erard and Wrochna in~\cite{gerard0,gerardKG}, proved that condition (1)-(3) can be controlled at the same time by using methods of pseudodifferential calculus in spacetimes {\em of bounded geometry} (see also the subsequence papers~\cite{gerardYM,gerard2, gerard3,gerard4,gerard5}).
+More recently, G\'erard and Wrochna in~\cite{gerard0,gerardKG}, proved that condition (1)-(3) can be controlled at the same time by using methods of pseudodifferential calculus in spacetimes {\em of bounded geometry} (see also the subsequent papers~\cite{gerardYM,gerard2, gerard3,gerard4,gerard5}).

 When dealing with {\em real} quantum fields, as in this work, for instance the Klein-Gordon real vector field $A$, a single bidistribution $\omega_2(x,y)$ is sufficient to define a quasifree state $\omega$: